You-Gao/Blog/_life/2024-10-23-great-philosophers.md

 The quiz was the catalyst for this post.
 It made me think back and connect these thoughts.

-Again from the book:
+Again, from the book:
-> "As we’ve already suggested, this question of how someone who authors becomes an author (or how “author� changes from a verb to a noun) is intimately tied to the question of canonicity, which involves the list of accepted “great� works that are deemed worthy of continued scholarly attention.
+> "As we’ve already suggested, this question of how someone who authors become an author (or how “author� changes from a verb to a noun) is intimately tied to the question of canonicity, which involves the list of accepted “great" works that are deemed worthy of continued scholarly attention.
 To be an author in the canonical sense is to be invested literally with author/ity, to be taken seriously and even revered for your accomplishments.
-Canonicity not only establishes “authority� through the designation of “genius� or “greatness,� it also establishes a particular relationship to authority, one based on honor and reverence as opposed to critical questioning and challenge."
+Canonicity not only establishes “authority" through the designation of “genius" or “greatness", it also establishes a particular relationship to authority, one based on honor and reverence as opposed to critical questioning and challenge."

 What it means to be a "great" philosopher on the list is something heavily in contention.
 A question I asked myself throughout the entirety of the quiz was just why is this person considered "great"?
 From the above discussion, their ideas apparently have been seen to stand "the test of time," but I don't think that is it either.
 The reason some are there is seemingly as a mascot for the culture and social forces of the time.